 There are also overall benefits to having a high quality score:

 - Lower costs– Google rewards advertisers with high Quality Scores by lowering their cost per click (CPC), helping improve ROI.

-- More exposure – When you have high Quality Scores, your ads will display more often, increasing your number of impressions, and your Google ads will appear in better positions.
-This enables you to get more exposure, more clicks, and more conversions without having to raise your bids.
+- Higher exposure – When you have high Quality Scores, your ads will display more often, in better positions on the SERP—the top vs. the bottom of the page.
+This enables you to get more clicks and conversions without having to raise your bids.

 For more information, refer to this infographic to better understand how the AdWords auction works.